mapzen/terrarium/README.md

 ### TODO’s

+-  Implement a texture per tile method on Tangram

 - Faster voronoi algorithm: right now each B Tile takes almost a minute to calculate!
 Kevin offered himself to make a C program to do that

--  Implement a texture per tile method on Tangram
+- Add more vertices to compute on the GeoJson geometry tiles using contours lines.
+So we are sure is enough information to cover non urban areas.

 ## Building your own set of terrarium tiles